This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 • Divide the dough in half and shape each piece into 2 round pizza disks about 12 inches in diameter.
 Place the shaped dough on either parchment paper or a well-oiled baking pan.

-• Cover and let rest for 30 minutes to 1 hour or until the dough rises to the thickness you like.
+• Cover and let rest for 30 minutes to 1 hour or until the dough is slightly puffy.
 Toward the end of the rest period, preheat the oven to 500°F (or 425°F if making a thick crust pizza)

 • For a thin crust pizza, add the toppings and bake for 7 to 10 minutes (depending on thickness.)